orionzhou/barn/README.md

-# Local data repository
+# Data warehouse

-Local data released by UMGC or stored on MSI primary storage system
+* local data released by UMGC
+* external data downloaded from SRA / JGI and stored on MSI primary storage